We didn't achieve real responsible government: a

 A succession of Governors juggled these conflicting demands until finally Lord Elgin arrived in Canada.
 He happened to favour responsible government.
 His position was put to the test with the Rebellion Losses Bill of 1849.
 Although wildly unpopular in some circles, it had been passed by the Reform ministry of Baldwin and LaFontaine and Lord Elgin was obliged to approve it, even though he was attacked in the streets by mobs and the parliament buildings in Montreal were burned to the ground in protest.

 The British government stood behind Elgin indicating an important change in the constitutional relationship between the mother country and Canada.
-England would no longer interfere in the internal affairs of the elected government of its colony.
+Great Britain would no longer interfere in the internal affairs of the elected government of its colony.